mattwiese123/Team17FormulaWin/README.md

 - Used to download the telemetry data for the heatmap plot.

-`pipeline/get_wiki.ipynb`:
+`pipeline/events_and_fun_facts.ipynb`:

-- Used to download the fun facts.
+- Used to download the fun facts and events data.

 `pipeline/data`: